nosolls/arpspoof/README.md

 If you are an instructor teaching cybersecurity concepts and, specifically network security, you can use this example to provide hands-on experience with ARPSpoof attacks, demonstrating the ease with which network traffic can be compromised.
 The ARPSpoof attack is also the first step in demonstrating SSLStrip, whereby even SSL-enabled communication can be compromised once a hacker has successfully poisoned ARP tables.
-These two demonstrations together can illustrate the real-world impacts of such man-in-the-middle attacks that may not be readily visible to the layperson.
+These two demonstrations together can illustrate the real-world impacts.

 ### Students